 The government publishes a list of recognized disabilities that "substantially limit" an individual's ability to engage in any "major life activity," and housing cannot be denied on the basis of this, either.
 The disability does not have to be physical.
 Several mental disorders and even drug addiction can qualify.
 It doesn't matter if you're actually disabled — if the landlord or seller perceives that you are and denies you housing on that basis, he's breaking the law.
-He can't ask if you have a handicap or disability, and he can't deny you the right to keep a guide or support dog if you need one, even if he imposes a no-pet rule on other occupants.
+They can't ask if you have a handicap or disability, and they can't deny you the right to keep a guide or support dog if you need one, even if they impose a no-pet rule on other occupants.

-In addition to these federal protected classes, Illinois' law offers legal protection for a few more classes, including:
+In addition to these federally protected classes, Illinois' law offers legal protection for a few more classes, including:

 - Age — those over 40 years old